SilvioArzeno/Xamarin-Course/README.md

 # Xamarin in-class app
-Application developed weekly on the hands-on classes given weekly.
+Application developed weekly on the hands-on classes.
 Currently just has a color changing navigation page